polkadot-fellows/RFCs/text/0004-remove-unnecessary-allocator-usage.md

     (param $sig i32) (param $msg i32) (param $out i32) (return i64))
 ```

 The behaviour of these functions is identical to their version 2 equivalents.
 The new versions of these functions accept an `out` parameter containing the memory location where the host writes the signature.
+The runtime execution stops with an error if `out` is outside of the range of the memory of the virtual machine, even if the function wouldn't write anything to `out`.
 The signatures are always of a size known at compilation time.
 On success, these functions return `0`.
 On failure, these functions return a non-zero value and do not write anything to `out`.

 The non-zero value written on failure is: